|

 Aims/Description: The aim of this module is to provide an overview of the economics of innovation.
 The module will study firms' incentives to invest in innovation and the resulting policy implications.
-In this module you will build on and expand your knowledge of microeconomics.
-Topics will include the relationship between market structure and innovation, the role of firm cooperation and the effects of mergers on innovative activities.
-The module will also look at the role of intellectual property rights / patent systems and policy interventions.
-As many innovations in recent years are in the area of digitalisation and platform ecosystems, the module will also provide a short introduction to the economics of platform markets.
+Expanding your knowledge of microeconomics this module will include the relationship between market structure and innovation, the role of firm cooperation and the effects of mergers on innovative activities.
+We will also look at the role of intellectual property rights / patent systems and policy interventions.
+As many innovations in recent years are in the areas of digitalization, artificial intelligence, and big data, the module will also cover those topics.

 Restrictions on availability: ECN130 and ECN21004 OR ECN21007 and ECN201 OR ECN21002